BluemlJ/AiBirds/README.md

   <a href="#license">License</a>
 </p>

-The idea behind this project is to write a "Deep Reinforcement Learning" agent to play Angry Birds.
-The idea originated from the [Angry Birds AI Competition](http://aibirds.org/).

 ## Installation
 * Download and install the [Science Bird Framework](https://gitlab.com/aibirds/sciencebirdsframework)
 	* we recommend to test the framework with the native agent to check installation
 * Install the requirements
 * Update the src folder with our src folder
 * Update the main.py to start the new dqn agent.